Economics

 Outline

-I. Although robots were created to make life easier for us, their creation have taken over the way we live our lives and how we interact with each other.
-It is causing us more harm due to our reliance with these technologies.
+I. Although robots were created to make life easier for us, their creation has taken over the way we live our lives and how we interact with each other.
+It is causing us more harm due to our reliance on these technologies.

 II.
 Body A